 A fireplace insert blower adds efficiency

-When an insert or a free-standing wood-burning stove has a blower I think of it as amplifying the heat or I always say… it really makes a small fire big, or we could say almost doubles it’s heat potential because this also helps distribute the heat to different areas of your home which can drastically lower your heating bill.
+When an insert or a free-standing wood-burning stove has a blower I think of it as amplifying the heat or I always say… it really makes a small fire big, or we could say almost doubles its heat potential because this also helps distribute the heat to different areas of your home which can drastically lower your heating bill.

 If so a fireplace isn’t for you because what it really does is keep you warm when you are close to the unit and as soon as you move away from it you feel cold and the rest of the house becomes cold because the air is being pulled out of the house and it is going right up the chimney and causing you to spend more money in your heating bill each month.

-Let’s say that’s not a problem for you because what you really want is an ambiance that is second to none, maybe you love entertaining guests, or just love the smell, sound, and the look of an open fire, then an open fireplace is for you, there is nothing like sitting in front of an open fireplace with a glass of wine and some good friends and there’s almost nothing more relaxing on a cold night in my opinion.
+Let’s say that’s not a problem for you because what you really want is an ambiance that is second to none, maybe you love entertaining guests, or just love the smell, sound, and look of an open fire, then an open fireplace is for you, there is nothing like sitting in front of an open fireplace with a glass of wine and some good friends and there’s almost nothing more relaxing on a cold night in my opinion.

-Should I buy a new or used fireplace Insert?
+Should I buy a used fireplace Insert?

-Look for the Certification Lable
+Look for the fireplace insert Certification Lable